IOIO72/alfred-pi-hole/README.md

 	*For example: 5m*
 	Leave empty for infinite duration.

+## External trigger

+With Alfred 4.1 upwards you can use the external triggers of this workflow to use its actions from other workflows or Apple Scripts. (see: https://www.alfredapp.com/help/workflows/triggers/external/)

 ## Background of the idea

 As I search for products to purchase, I sometimes like to click on advertised links intentionally, which is not possible, if Pi-hole is enabled.
 It's a bit annoying and slow to call the web admin interface, login and hit the disable button.
 To quickly control Pi-hole in this scenario, an Alfred workflow is a perfect solution and I created it.